 A risk assessment can be conducted by just about anyone in your company, as long as they have the right guidelines.
 This kind of regular check can highlight issues before they cause accidents or liabilities.
 The best people to carry these out are the ones that are in the area most often, as they’ll most likely be able to think of a few different hazards off the top of their head.

-You should keep these assessments in order to ensure that the highlighted actions are being taken care of.
+You should keep these assessments in order to ensure that the highlighted actions are being taken care of via a health and safety management system.
 This is great for your work if health and safety ever becomes an issue, as you’ll be able to use these as evidence that it is important for you.
 Keep them in a safe place with an accident book just in case you have an audit to prepare for.

 Health and safety legislation is no joke, so don’t fall foul of it!
 There are many ways to make sure you’re ahead of the game, whatever you do don’t fall too far behind the latest changes.